shadow/tgen/README.md

 See `doc/TGen-Config.md` for the format of the configuration file and the possible options that can be used when generating traffic models.

-See `doc/Tools-Setup.md` for setup instructions for the TGenTools toolkit that can be used to parse and plot `tgen` log output.